MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Requires.md

 A script can include more than one `#Requires` statement.
 The `#Requires` statements can appear on any line in a script.

-Placing a `#Requires` statement inside a function does NOT limit its scope.
+Placing a `#Requires` statement inside a function doesn't limit its scope.
 All `#Requires` statements are always applied globally, and must be met, before the script can execute.

 > [!WARNING]
 > Even though a `#Requires` statement can appear on any line in a script, its
-> position in a script does not affect the sequence of its application.
+> position in a script doesn't affect the sequence of its application.
 The
 > global state the `#Requires` statement presents must be met before script
 > execution.